 — Academician Prokhor Zakharov, "For I Have Tasted the Fruit" (Accompanies discovery of the "Temporal Mechanics" tech)

-— Academician Prokhor Zakharov, "Now We Are Alone" (Accompanies discovery of the "Photon/Wave Mechanics" tech)
+— Academician Prokhor Zakharov, "Address to the Faculty" (Accompanies discovery of the "Nonlinear Mathematics" tech)

 Imagine the entire contents of the planetary datalinks, the sum total of human knowledge, blasted into the Planetmind's fragile neural network with the full force of every reactor on the planet.
 That is our last-ditch attempt to win humanity a reprieve from extinction at the hands of an awakening alien god.

 — Academician Prokhor Zakharov, "Planet Speaks" (Accompanies completion of the Secret Project "The Voice of Planet")

 Let the Gaians preach their silly religion, but one way or the another I shall she this compound burned, seared, and sterilized until every hiding place is found and until every last Mind Worm egg, every last slimy one, has been cooked to a smoking husk.
 That species will be exterminated, I tell you!
 Exterminated!